cocos/cocos-docs/en/scripting/modules/config.md

 # edunpm ----- http://registry.enpmjs.org/
 ```

-You can choose the appropriate mirror according to the current region.
+Choose the appropriate mirror according to the current region.
 The `taobao` mirror is a good choice for users in mainland China.
 Execute the following command to switch mirrors.

 ```bash
 > npx nrm use taobao # or any suitable mirror
 ```

-> This command is also global.
-Optionally, you can switch only the mirror of the current project, see [nrm options](https://www.npmjs.com/package/nrm#usage).
+> **Note**: this command is also global.
+Optionally, to switch only the mirror of the current project, see the [nrm options](https://www.npmjs.com/package/nrm#usage) documentation.

-The mirror name `npm` is the name of the official source, so it can be switched back to the official source with the following command:
+The mirror name `npm` is the name of the official source, and can be switched back to the official source with the following command:

 ```bash
 > npx nrm use npm